Modeling YSO Jets in 3D III: Dependence of Accretion and Jet Properties on Stellar Magnetospheric Field Strength and Rotation: Dependence of Disk and Outflow Properties on Stellar Magnetospheric Field Strength and Rotation

 The first mechanism likely dominates in the NRT model, where the disk always rotates faster than the non-rotating star.
 As a result, any gas approaching the star along magnetic field lines exhibits counter-rotation.
 Since the jet is launched along the ``two-legged'' field lines, it is likely counter-rotating at launch and maintains this sense of rotation as it propagates to larger heights.
 A similar process can also operate, to a more limited extent, in the REF and REV models within the region between the truncation radius and the corotation radius, where the disk rotation exceeds that of the star.
 However, this region is relatively narrow compared to the NRT case.
 As a result, in these models, the second mechanism, acting after the outflow is launched, can become increasingly important at higher altitudes.
 In particular, gas loaded onto star-twisted polar field lines can be driven into counter-rotation, especially near the axis where the magnetic spine is strongest.

 It is important to note that our mechanism differs from the analytic picture of \citet{Sauty2012}, in which counter-rotation arises from energy transfer between the magnetic field and the gas near the Alfv\'en surface.
 In our case, the counter-rotating component shows no clear correlation with the Alfv\'en surface (green contours in Figure~\ref{fig:vphi_compare}).
 Moreover, such counter-rotation is not reported in \citet{Zhu2025}, despite their use of a similar magnetospheric treatment but with a smaller computational domain.
 Given that the counter-rotation in our L3B and L6B models appears primarily at high altitudes, this discrepancy is likely due to their weaker stellar magnetic field strength and more limited spatial extent, which may prevent the development or capture of this feature at high altitudes.
+We also note that counter-rotation is generally not expected in classical self-similar jet solutions \citep[see, e.g.,][]{Anderson2003, Ferreira2006}, where the Bernoulli invariants are conserved along each magnetic field line in the jet.
+While these conserved integrals can provide useful physical insight in steady-state configurations, they are not generally applicable in our highly dynamic jet-launching scenario, which involves continuous changes in magnetic topology driven by localized magnetic reconnection \citep[see further discussion in][]{Tu2025b, Tu2026a}.

 Although the counter-rotating component contributes only modestly to the total jet in the REF and REV models, it constitutes the dominant fast-moving component in the NRT model.
 The rotational properties of jets—and their connection to stellar spin—therefore provide a potentially powerful observational diagnostic of stellar rotation rates.
 We discuss this implication further in Section~\ref{sec:poloidal vel-rotation}.